ralph-uy-aes/ralph-uy-aes.github.io/projects/dashcap.md

 This project was presented in the Windward District Science Fair, Hawaii State Science Fair, and University of Hawaii at Manoa College of Engineering Banquet.
 It won Best in Category: Systems Software at the District level, and the UHM CoE HSSEF SR Project Winner Award of $300 at the State level.
 It also won us a few other textbooks and stuff for free.

-For a comprehensive presentation format (this is what we presented in the fair): https://docs.google.com/presentation/d/1zbPpv_gK2V0kT8allo0QWK3V9DzuUiySDSKHdsRcRtw/edit?usp=sharing

 Here is some source code...
 <div class="text-center p-4">
   <img width="200px" src="../img/dcap/sourcecode1.jpg" class="img-thumbnail" >